 As they eat more solid food, you’ll notice them drinking less formula or breast milk.
 This progression is normal, but make sure they still get enough liquid to stay hydrated.

 You can also offer a sippy cup during meals.
-Stick to water, as babies don’t need juice until their first birthday.
+Stick to water, as babies shouldn’t have juice until their first birthday.

 Introducing solid foods